jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Service

-**Reviewing** – I have reviewed papers for the _Australasian Journal of Philosophy_, _European Journal of Political Theory_, _Journal of Ethics and Social Philosophy_, _Journal of Social Philosophy_, and _Journal of Value Inquiry_.
+**Reviewing** – I have reviewed papers for the _Australasian Journal of Philosophy_, the _European Journal of Political Theory_, the _Journal of Ethics and Social Philosophy_, the _Journal of Social Philosophy_, and the _Journal of Value Inquiry_.

-**Peer Mentoring Program 2017-2019** – mentored first-year PhD students to help them navigate graduate school and begin the process of professionalization.
+**Peer Mentoring Program 2017-2019** – I mentored first-year PhD students to help them navigate graduate school and begin the process of professionalization.

-**Democratic Socialists of America Political Education Committee** – developed and implemented a variety of educational programming introducing DSA members and non-members to socialist political philosophy.
+**Democratic Socialists of America Political Education Committee** – I developed and implemented a variety of educational programming introducing DSA members and non-members to socialist political philosophy.

 ## Public Facing Work